juliasilge/tidytext/README.md

 For more examples of working with objects from other text mining packages using tidy data principles, see the vignette on converting to and from document term matrices.

-### Code of Conduct
+### Community Guidelines

 This project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree to abide by its terms.
+Code contributions, bug reports (and fixes!), and feature requests are welcome; file issues or seek support [here](http://github.com/juliasilge/tidytext/issues).